 However, this coloration is not permanent if the animal is captured, since its brightness and bright colors are obtained from its feeding.
 The blue dragonets in captivity become opaque.

 Agencies such as the Federal Office of Environmental Protection (Profepa), have been seizing for years for specimens that are destined for other countries in America and even Europe, where they sell up to 300 euros each.

-In March 2007, the International Union for the Conservation of Nature, added this species to its red list of threatened species, so the authorities have redoubled efforts in order to prevent this Mexican reptile is marketed or attacked.
+In March 2007, the International Union for the Conservation of Nature, added this species to its red list of threatened species, so the authorities have redoubled efforts to prevent this Mexican reptile is marketed or attacked.

 It is estimated that between 2005 and 2017, 97 specimens have been secured, but the number of blue dragons that have managed to sell is unknown.
 To avoid that this species from disappearing forever, it is recommended not to acquire these reptiles and always keep them in their natural habitat, where their population could multiply again if it is cared for.